 Reclamation of a Mill Site Building

 Idarado, Telluride, Colorado

-Engineering Analytics staff have worked on reclamation of the Pandora Mill building and site for Idarado Mining Company, a subsidiary of Newmont.
+EA staff have worked on reclamation of the Pandora Mill building and site for Idarado Mining Company, a subsidiary of Newmont.
 EA staff provided asbestos surveying and abatement oversight of the mill.
 EA staff coordinated interested parties, including the Colorado Division of Reclamation, Mining and Safety (CDRMS), the History Colorado Administration, the Town of Telluride, San Miguel County, and other local entities, to develop a plan to preserve the Pandora Mill.
-As part of this project, EA staff organized and directed stakeholders meetings, worked with CDRMS to develop reclamation amendment options, determined viable clean-up levels for the mill, obtained cost estimates for the clean-up, and presented viable options to state and local government officials.
+As part of this project, EA staff organized and directed stakeholder meetings, worked with CDRMS to develop reclamation amendment options, determined viable clean-up levels for the mill, obtained cost estimates for the clean-up, and presented viable options to state and local government officials.
 We worked closely with Newmont leadership, their internal and external counsel, site managers, and regulators to effectively keep the project moving forward.
 As a result of our involvement with this site over many years, we correspondingly have a good understanding of multi-jurisdictional regulatory boundaries that affect the site.
 We are also aware of the intricacies of working on a site in the near proximity to residential, recreational, and tourist areas.

 EA performed a forensic investigation for a landslide that occurred during construction of a haul road to move coal mine spoils.
 The investigation included a review of geologic reports and mapping for the site and region, a site visit to observe the landslide, subsurface investigation and laboratory testing, groundwater monitoring, seismic, slope stability, and infiltration analyses, and preparation of a report with conclusions and recommendations regarding the causes of the landslide and slide mitigation.